mito753/CTF/2021/COMPFEST_CTF_2021/Pwn_Shop_Manager/README.md

 0x20 [100]: 0x604310 —▸ 0x7ffff7dcf8e8 (__free_hook) ◂— 0x0
 ```

-Finally, write `/bin/sh` to Price of the 14th chunk, write the address of the　`system` function to `__free_hook`, and delete the 14th chunk to start the shell.
+Finally, I write `/bin/sh` to Price of the 14th chunk, I write the address of the `system` function to `__free_hook`, and delete the 14th chunk to start the shell.

 ```
 # Write system address in __free_hook